 Stand Together or Stand Divided

 Rune Age gives players the opportunity to play the game either competitively or cooperatively.
 One of the included scenarios tasks the players with building an elaborate monument dedicated to their faction.
 The first player to gather the resources necessary to build their monument wins the game.
 Another scenario pits players in a bloody conflict over the mighty dragon runes, with victory going to the most cunning war leader.
-And players looking for a cooperative game can choose to stand together against the Cataclysm, which will threaten to engulf you all!
+Alternatively, players looking for a cooperative game can choose to stand together against the Cataclysm, which threatens to engulf you all!

 Epic Combat in the Blink of Eye

 During competitive gameplay, Rune Age features an intuitive combat system that will have players laying siege to cities and confronting opposing armies before they know it.
-While combat in Rune Age primarily focuses on Cities and Home Realms, players must pit their armies against each other to siege their opponent’s holdings.
+While combat in Rune Age primarily focuses on Cities and Home Realms, players must pit their armies against each other to lay siege to their opponent’s holdings.

 Each player controls a Home Realm for their faction, represented by a Home Realm card.
 In order to eliminate your opponents, you must bombard and lay waste to their Home Realm, reducing its strength to zero.
-This is done through Player vs. Player combat.
+This is done through player vs. player combat.

 Player vs. player combat is fought by each player alternating playing cards until they both pass, either by choice or by running out of cards.
-After both players pass, the strength of their played units are added up and a winner is determined.
+After both players pass, the strength of their played units is added up and a winner is determined.
 The winner applies damage to their opponent’s Home Realm, driving it one step closer to elimination!

 Sometimes players will be forced to band together (either agreeably or reluctantly) to fight a common foe.
 Enemy cards present dangers to all players, and they must be encountered to be defeated.
-This is done through Player vs. Enemy combat.
+This is done through player vs. enemy combat.

-Player vs. enemy combat is carried out by the attacking player choosing which Units to send into battle, attempting to overcome the Enemy card’s strength.
+Player vs. enemy combat is carried out by the attacking player choosing which units to send into battle, attempting to overcome the Enemy card’s strength.
 However, victory is not always assured.
-Even if the attacking player sends in enough Units, the enemy attacks first, potentially wiping out some of the player’s units.
+Even if the attacking player sends in enough units, the enemy attacks first, potentially wiping out some of the player’s units.
 If the attacking player still has enough strength after the enemy attacks, he wins the combat.

-Rune Age is a quick and engaging deck-building game that will take you on a variety of adventures in Terrinoth.
+Rune Age is a quick and engaging deckbuilding game that will take you on a variety of adventures in Terrinoth.
 Do you have what it takes to lead your faction to glory?

 20 – 60 minutes